Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Related Work

 \section{Related Work}

-The susceptibility of ML models has been attracting great attention due to the popular use of ML approaches in different areas.
-There is a comprehensive survey \cite{wiyatno2019amlsrevi} that discusses the adversarial ML.

-Recently, the use of ML in the cybersecurity field sees an increasing trend due to the requirement of developing automatic detection and analyzing systems such as intrusion detection, banking fraud detection, spam filtering, and malware detection \cite{martins2020amlintru}\cite{liu2021artintru}.
-The reference \cite{zhou2019amlintrusion} summarizes the literature about the game theoretic approaches used for defending against adversarial attacks on the ML-enabled cybersecurity enhancement system.
+The susceptibility of ML has been attracting great attention due to the popular use of ML approaches in different areas.
+For example, the use of ML in the cybersecurity field has seen an increasing trend due to the requirement of developing automatic detection and analyzing systems such as intrusion detection, banking fraud detection, spam filtering, and malware detection \cite{martins2020amlintru,liu2021artintru}.
+However, the ML-based cybersecurity enhancement system faces adversarial attacks \cite{zhou2019amlintrusion}.
 In this domain, the unique challenge for implementing end-to-end adversarial attacks lies in that the adversarial executable file must preserve the malicious functionality after modifications \cite{rosenberg2021amlcsd}.

-In other fields, the ML approaches are increasingly used for the tasks of wireless communication, cyber-physical systems, biometric recognition systems, and self-driving cars \cite{adesina2022amlwireless}.
-According to \cite{olo2020attackcps}, the resiliency of ML approaches is important for them to be used to protect cyber-physical systems (CPSs) from cyberattacks, which also reveals that compromising ML approaches in CPSs poses a challenge for attackers to seek for ways to combat.
-The adversarial ML is comprehensively reviewed for image classifications in scenarios of biometric recognition systems and self-driving cars \cite{machado2021amlic}.
+The ML approaches are also increasingly used for the tasks of wireless communication, cyber-physical systems, biometric recognition systems, and self-driving cars \cite{adesina2022amlwireless}.
+According to \cite{olowononi2021aisecuritycps}, the resiliency of ML approaches is important for them to be used to protect CPSs from cyberattacks.
+But it also reveals that compromising ML approaches in CPSs poses a challenge for attackers to seek ways to combat.
+Besides, the adversarial ML is comprehensively reviewed for image classifications in scenarios of biometric recognition systems and self-driving cars \cite{machado2021amlic}.

-Moreover, there are many survey papers about the adversarial ML in the areas such as computer vision \cite{haochen2020autocom}, speech recognition \cite{hu2019amlspeech}, autonomous vehicles \cite{qayyum2020avaml}, cybersecurity \cite{zhou2019gtaaml}, and natural language processing \cite{zhang2020nlpreview}.
-In \cite{jiang2021app}, the authors take an overall review about the adversarial issues in different systems.
-There are also generalized surveys collecting research papers about the attack and defense approaches of the adversarial ML \cite{qiu2019adreview}\cite{liu2018amlaccess}.
+Recently, there are many survey papers about adversarial ML in the areas such as computer vision \cite{haochen2020autocom}, speech recognition \cite{hu2019amlspeech}, autonomous vehicles \cite{qayyum2020avaml}, cybersecurity \cite{zhou2019amlintrusion}, and natural language processing \cite{zhang2020nlpreview}.
+In \cite{jiang2021app}, the authors take an overall review of the adversarial issues in different systems.
+There are also generalized surveys collecting research papers about the attack and defense approaches of the adversarial ML \cite{qiu2019adreview,liu2018amlaccess, wiyatno2019amlsrevi}.